 The Howard League's Mark Gettleson described the reduction in fresh fruit as a backward step for prisoners.

 "Prison food isn't known for its nutritional value.
 By cutting further the small amount of nutritional food its inmates receive, Lewes prison is taking a backward step," he said.

-"The management's focus should be on knowing what prisoners are up to, not on taking away one of the few healthy things that exist behind bars."'Dealt with severely'
+"The management's focus should be on knowing what prisoners are up to, not on taking away one of the few healthy things that exist behind bars."